GaikwadAtharva/SESA_Event_Attendance/README.md

 └── contact
 ```

-The `college_id` is unique to prevent duplicate student records.
+The `college_id` is unique to prevent duplicate participant registration.

 ---

 ## Attendance

-Connects participants with events and stores their attendance.
+Connects participants with events and stores attendance status.

 ```text
 attendance